uchicago-cs/student-resource-guide/tutorials/linux-input-output.rst

 #.
 Use piping to chain together the ``printenv`` and ``tail`` commands to display the last 10 lines of output from ``printenv``.
 #.
 Replicate the above functionality without using the ``|`` operator. (hint: Use a temporary file.)

+You have finished the section on working with input and output.
+Please move on to the next section required by your instructor.